jyodroid/kotlin_training/Readme.md

     - `kotlinc`

   - To compile and run a .kt file:
-    - `kotlinc HelloWorld.kt -include-runtime -d HelloWorld.jar` to compile. `-d` indicates the output `-include-runtime` indicates we want a .jar
+    - `kotlinc Hello.kt -include-runtime -d Hello.jar` to compile. `-d` indicates the output `-include-runtime` indicates we want a .jar
-    - `java -jar HelloWorld.jar` to run program
+    - `java -jar Hello.jar` to run program

   - To run Scripts:
     - `kotlinc -script script_sample.kts /` runs the sample script and list all folders on root folder